The client: TalkTalk

 - 10 in 2020

-Six cohorts of Pega Systems Architects and Testers up-skilled through the QA DevOps pathway – one of four specialised pathways available at the QA Academy – have now been deployed within TalkTalk.
+Six cohorts of Pega Systems Architects and Testers up-skilled through the QA DevOps pathway – one of several specialised pathways available at QA Talent – have now been deployed within TalkTalk.
 The first cohort built a tool to track Pega delivery across various projects as part of a wider transformation programme, future cohorts were then deployed to deliver further value for the business.

 "Our long-standing partnership with QA demonstrates how Pega works with our partners to ensure customers fully realise the business benefits that our platform delivers.
 A vibrant eco-system is critical to our customers ability to adopt and scale Pega across their enterprise to maximise their investment.